Note: This is an Early Access version of the Exercise Prescription Builder.

 Gregory Beale

-'Tech neck' refers to neck strain from excessive use of electronic devices like smartphones and computers.
-This strain is caused by frequently bending the neck into a forward and downward position, leading to symptoms like neck pain, stiffness, headaches, and potential long-term effects like spinal curvature changes and nerve damage.
+Tech neck refers to neck strain caused by excessive use of electronic devices like smartphones and computers.
+This condition occurs when the neck is frequently bent forward and downward, leading to symptoms such as neck pain, stiffness, headaches, and, in severe cases, changes in spinal curvature and nerve damage.

 • Mindful Posture: Maintain a posture with a straight back and aligned ears over shoulders.
-Reduced Screen Time: Limit the duration of device use and be conscious of your neck position while using them.

 AUTHOR